Cub Connection November News

 AAC Awareness Month

-The Major Saver cards will go home to families by November 2nd.
-Please consider purchasing a card to help support the Park Hill School District Education Foundation and the students within our district.
+The Major Saver cards will go home by November 1st.
+Please consider purchasing a card to help support the Park Hill School District Education Foundation and the students within our building and district.

-The 2020 participating restaurants/establishments include: Sincerely Ellis, Dick's Sporting Goods, Price, Chopper, Red Robin, Smoothie King, Pizza Shoppe, Dunkin Donuts, Kate's Kitchen, Texas Roadhouse, Jiffy Lube, and many more!
+The 2021 participating restaurants/establishments include: Sincerely Ellis, Dick's Sporting Goods, Price, Chopper, Red Robin, Smoothie King, Pizza Shoppe, Kate's Kitchen, Texas Roadhouse, Jiffy Lube, and many more!

 Major Saver cards can be purchased via cash, check, online at www.majorsaver.com or through the app Major Saver App.
 The online sale can be credited back to a particular student and school.
 All cards purchased online will be mailed directly to the customer.